 Congregations and schools can get involved by joining the Reformation 500 Club.
 Those who join simply give or pledge to raise just $500 over the course of the coming year, and how you do that is up to you.
 God has already led 288 congregations and schools to be part of this effort through the Reformation 500 Club, and you can join them!Get Involved

 Solo Verbo (Word Alone) recognizes the generous investment of individuals and families who provide gifts of at least $500 to the Wittenberg Project Old Latin School renovation.
 These gifts are a confession of faith and a commitment to gift at least one dollar for every year since Martin Luther nailed the 95 Theses to the door of Wittenberg’s Castle Church.
 You can join the 184 individuals and families who have already given at the Solo Verbo (Word Alone) level!Get Involved

 Give To The Project

-Make check payable to The Wittenberg Project or The Lutheran Church—Missouri Synod (and write “The Wittenberg Project” on the memo line of your check).
+Make your check payable to The Wittenberg Project or The Lutheran Church—Missouri Synod (please write “The Wittenberg Project” on the memo line of checks made payable to The LCMS).